scolomar/dca/4-Storage_and_Volumes/1-Persistent_storage.md

 ### Section 1: Persistent storage

-How does storage work inside a container?
+How does storage work for a container?

 The Docker image is the primary filesystem that will be available to the container.
 This means that any binary, library or dependency that any process running inside a container might need should be contained in the Docker image.